 The Underwater Path at Ile aux Canards (Duck Island)

-Duck Island is a small island located just in front of the Anse Vata, the beach where we were staying.
-Its underwater path caught our attention so we decided to check it out.
+Duck Island is a small island located just in front of the Anse Vata, the beach where we like to stay in Noumea.
+Its underwater path caught our attention, so we decided to check it out.
 A taxi boat took us there in less than 5 minutes.
-Although we saw much better places for snorkelling in New Caledonia, having such a large variety of corals just in front of a city is amazing.
+Although we saw much better places for snorkelling in New Caledonia, having such a large variety of corals just in front of a city is fantastic.
 The natural reserve is listed as a UNESCO world heritage site.
 If you go there during the holidays or the weekend, talk to the volunteers on the beach.
-If they can speak English, they will be happy to share their knowledge about the site with you, and you can get some tips on where to find some exciting things underwater or, at least, good stories about it.
+Those who speak English will be happy to share their knowledge about the site with you, and you can get some tips on where to find some exciting things underwater or, at least, good stories about it.

-Unfortunately, the wind had been blowing hard for a few weeks and reducing the visibility underwater.
+Unfortunately, the wind had been blowing hard for a few weeks and reducing the visibility underwater when we visited l’Ile aux Canards.
 Still, we enjoyed this short introduction to New Caledonia’s lagoons.
 A great appetiser to start the holidays!

 Kitesurfing and windsurfing are very popular things to do in Noumea for both locals and visitors.